storageos/deploy/k8s/examples/wordpress/README.md

 ## Deploy MySQL

-Firstly you will need to create all the Kubernetes objects for the MySQL Part of this example.
+Firstly you will need to create all the Kubernetes objects for the MySQL part of this example.

 ```
 $ cd storageos